Union Civil War Soldiers

 Cook County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cook County, Illinois.
+This timeline provides a concise overview of the key events in the history of Cook County, Illinois.

 - 1830: Cook County is established as a separate county in the state of Illinois.